cake-build/website/input/blog/2017-11-08-intellisense-vscode.md

 ## Intellisense

 As some of you might have noticed, we have been working on getting intellisense working for Cake files in Visual Studio Code.
 Today we are happy to announce that the [OmniSharp](http://www.omnisharp.net/) project have merged our pull requests ([#932](https://github.com/OmniSharp/omnisharp-roslyn/pull/932) and [#1681](https://github.com/OmniSharp/omnisharp-vscode/pull/1681)) and released v1.13.0 of the [C# extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp), which includes support for Cake.
 In addition to this, we have released a new tool, called [bakery](https://github.com/cake-build/bakery), which is the script analysis and code generation engine making this possible.
 More information about bakery and how everything works behind the scenes are coming in an upcoming blog.

 ## How

 How do you get this working then?
 Well, just follow the following steps (we assume that you already have Visual Studio Code installed):

+1. Open Visual Studio Code to the folder that you have a Cake file in.
 1. Make sure v1.13.0 of the [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension is installed in Visual Studio Code.
+1. Make sure v0.10.1 of the [Visual Studio Code Extension for Cake](https://marketplace.visualstudio.com/items?itemName=cake-build.cake-vscode) is installed in Visual Studio Code.
-2. Make sure that [Cake](https://www.nuget.org/packages/Cake/) is installed in your `tools` folder.
+1. Make sure that [Cake](https://www.nuget.org/packages/Cake/) is installed in your `tools` folder.
 We recommend v0.22.0 or later, otherwise your addins will be installed twice.
+The easiest way to do this would be to run your `.\build.ps1` file.
-3. Make sure that [Bakery](https://www.nuget.org/packages/Cake.Bakery/) is installed in your `tools` folder.
+1. Make sure that [Bakery](https://www.nuget.org/packages/Cake.Bakery/) is installed in your `tools` folder.
+The easiest way to do this would be using the `Install intellisense support` command which ships with the Visual Studio Code Extension for Cake.
+Simply open the command palette, type `cake` and then select the option.
-4. Open the folder containing your `*.cake` files in Visual Studio Code.
+1. At this point, you will need to close and re-open the folder within Visual Studio Code.
-5. Success!
+1. Success!
 <br/>![Intellisense](/assets/img/intellisense-vscode/intellisense-vscode.png)

 ## Troubleshooting

 **Q: I've followed the steps, but I don't get any intellisense.**

-C# Extension for Visual Studio Code will automatically locate any `*.sln` file and use that as target directory when starting `omnisharp`.
-If your `*.cake` files are located in a different, you might need to select `Cake` project in the [project selector](https://code.visualstudio.com/docs/languages/csharp#_roslyn-and-omnisharp).
+The C# Extension for Visual Studio Code will automatically locate any `*.sln` file and use that as the target directory when starting `omnisharp`.
+If your `*.cake` files are located in a different location, you might need to select `Cake` project in the [project selector](https://code.visualstudio.com/docs/languages/csharp#_roslyn-and-omnisharp).

 **Q: I've selected the `Cake` project, but still don't get intellisense.**